 The cut-off date for eligibility to receive the stock’s dividend payment.
 Traders utilising the dividend capture strategy must buy the stock before the ex-dividend date.
 Anyone buying the stock after the ex-dividend date won’t be entitled to receive the upcoming dividend payment.
 It is also the day when the stock price adjusts for dividend payments and could witness a drop in prices.

 On this date, the company records all the shareholders that are eligible to receive dividends.
 Investors who purchased the dividend-paying stock before the ex-dividend date are entitled to dividends.
+In the UK, it is typically a Friday.

+The payment date is generally a few weeks after the record date.
 All investors who owned the stock before the ex-dividend date would receive the dividend on this date.
 If it is cash dividends, they would either receive a cheque or the money credited to their investment account.
 Likewise, in the case of stock dividends, the additional shares would be deposited into their investment account.

 Some businesses in recognised markets with predictable cash flow could choose to pay consistent dividends to attract long-term investors.
 However, as an investor, you should analyse some of the key criteria to understand the sustainability of dividend stocks, especially if you are a beginner.